Artists' Views on Robotics Involvement in Painting Productions: System Overview

 \subsection{Stroke Generation and Management}

 To support reproducibility and uninterrupted painting sessions, the robot executed pre-generated stroke sequences rather than generating strokes in real time.

-Each stroke was represented as a sequence of waypoints in the robot base frame.
+Stroke sequences were generated offline by applying the FRIDA image-to-action planning process as implemented within the CoFRIDA framework to the target images produced by InstructPix2Pix.
+Given a target image, FRIDA computes a sequence of discrete brush strokes that iteratively reduce the visual difference between the current canvas state and the target image.
+Each stroke is represented as a short sequence of 3D waypoints in the robot base frame, corresponding to brush approach, paint deposition, and lift-off.

 Before human-robot artistic sessions began, we generated strokes based on the artistic framework described in Section ~\ref{artfram} and saved them as serialized session files.
+For each painting session (circle, square, or triangle), the stroke library contained 330 distinct pre-generated strokes, corresponding to approximately one and a half hours of continuous painting.
 For each session, we preloaded the corresponding circle, square, or triangle stroke sequences, allowing the robot to immediately begin painting without additional computation.

-This approach also ensured that the same stroke sequences could be replayed across multiple participants, maintaining consistent behavior during the human‑robot trials, essential to compare the experiences that artists had with the robot.
-The stroke library contained enough pre‑generated motions to support painting sessions lasting over an hour without requiring live generative computation or system restarts.
+Within a session, strokes adhere to the same high-level artistic framework and target image style and are executed deterministically from a pre-generated library, allowing the same stroke sequences to be replayed across multiple participants, thereby maintaining consistent behavior during the human‑robot trials, essential to compare the experiences that artists had with the robot.